KickflipCli/kickflip-src/packages/kickflip-docs/source/docs/navigation.md

 Ultimately the concern of creating and rendering a site navigation is something your site project will manage.
 There are already a lot of good solutions for building menu's in Blade templates.

-> TIP: Be cautious of which you try to use though as many will rely on dynamic URL generation a static site won't have.
+> TIP: Be cautious of which method you use as it may rely on dynamic URL generation a static site won't have.

 ## Suggestions